When You Reach Out… And It Doesn’t Land -

 It means learning how to:

-It means honoring the very real human need to feel included.
+It means honoring the very real human need:

 To feel chosen.